A user-friendly, flexible service that does what it does well, though it is a little on the expensive side.

 DreamHost is one of the best hosting providers out there.
 The platform is built with the consumer in mind with plenty of features and a excellent support.

-While plans are slightly more expensive than some providers, the cost is worth it with DreamHost’s attention to detail and 100 percent uptime guarantee.
+While plans are slightly more expensive than some providers, as you can see in our web hosting comparison, the cost is worth it with DreamHost’s attention to detail and 100 percent uptime guarantee.

 Have you tried DreamHost before?
 Let us know in the comments below and, as always, thanks for reading.